lux-silver/Metallurgy-Plus/README.md

 # Create: Metallurgy Plus - KubeJS Integration Pack

 This repository contains a collection of KubeJS scripts designed to optimize, unify, and expand the progression for **Create: Metallurgy**.
-The main goal is to streamline the modpack's performance while adding meaningful recipe depth inspired by classic tech mods.
+The main goal is to streamline the modpack's performance while adding meaningful recipe depth inspired by Tinkers' Construct.

 ## 🚀 Features